 3.3 Physiological parameters

 The effect of feeding graded levels of ash-treated Parkia biglobosa hull meal to finisher broiler on physiological response is presented in Table 4.
 Physiological responses shows no significant (P>.05) difference for all the parameters examined.
 The body temperature ranged from 40.07 – 41.67oC, while the rectal temperature ranged from 41.13oC - 41.83oC, also the pulse rate ranged from 57.33 bpm - 58.67 bpm and the heart rate ranged from 57.33 bpm – 66.67bpm, respectively.
 Physiological parameters (blood profile indices, heart rate, respiratory rate, rectal temperature, pulse rate) determines imbalance in physiological responses of animals and also reflect thermoregulatory and health status of animals.
 Thus, the similarities in physiological responses of birds across treatments reflect balanced thermoregulation, healthy status and cellular defense of animals on ash treated based diets.
 Values obtained for physiological parameters in our study fall within the normal physiological range recommended for broilers in Literature [18].
 The values also collaborates the findings of Okpe [19], who reported rectal temperature value range of 39.94 to 42.60oC and similar values for other physiological parameters considered for broilers raised under tropical conditions.
-There exist a correlation between cloaca temperature, heart rate, and breath/min and also a significant increase in body temperature of birds could alter its physiology [19].
+There exists a correlation between cloaca temperature, heart rate, and breath/min and also a significant increase in the body temperature of birds could alter its physiology [19].

 Table 4: Physiological response of finisher broilers to varying ash treated Parkia biglobosa hull meal based diets.